 The first time you need to appear in court is for the presentation hearing.
 This hearing happens within seven days of your child being removed from your home.
 This hearing decides:

-- whether the ministry or delegated Aboriginal agency was right to remove your child
+- whether MCFD or the delegated Aboriginal agency was right to remove your child

 - the best place for your child to live until there can be a full protection hearing